hadishnr/yelp-camp/README.md

 On the front-end I have used HTML5, CSS3, JavaScript, Bootstrap for responsive layout, and jQuery.
 On the back-end I used NodeJS, NPM, ExpressJS, REST, Authentication, Authorization and PassportJS.
 For datastore I used non-sql MongoDB.
 The application was developed on Cloud9 IDE and source versioned with GIT.
-The application is hosted on Heroku servers and MongoLab.